thedropbears/cms-website/README.md

 ## putting code on prod

-1.  create a branch from dev
-2.  make changes
-3.  merge to dev
+1.  make changes, if small (update link) commit directly to main, if big (e.g. new subpage) make a branch
-4.  ask team for feedback on dev preview https://preview.thedropbears.org.au
+2.  ask team for feedback on dev preview https://preview.thedropbears.org.au
-5.  create pull request to prod
+3.  create pull request to prod
-6.  get mentors to approve
+4.  get mentors to approve
-7.  get checks to pass
+5.  get checks to pass
-8.  merge
+6.  merge
-9.  yay
+7.  yay

 ## Icons